 Aims and Objectives

-We believe that if children are well loved, happy and supported by caring and sensitive teaching professionals they will learn and flourish no end.
+We believe that if children are happy and supported by caring and sensitive teaching professionals they will learn and flourish no end.

 St Peter's is committed to ensuring our kindergarten is compliant with the National Quality Standard for Early Childhood Education inclusive of the Early Year Learning Framework.
 This will ensure your child receives a "quality" educational program driven by continuous improvement in all seven quality areas.